Get Program Information

 A completed application includes:

-- Completed Academic Approval Form by your academic advisor(s).
-Please check with you advisor(s) before the application deadline to make sure that they have completed the required form on your behalf.
+- Academic Approval Form submitted by your academic advisor(s).
+It is the student’s responsibility to meet with and discuss their study away plans with their academic advisor(s).
+Students must request that the advisor complete our Academic Approval Form.
+Follow up with your advisor(s) before the application deadline to make sure that they have completed the required form on your behalf.

 If Approved, Attend Mandatory Pre-Departure Meetings